League-of-Foundry-Developers/fvtt-module-popout/README.md

 # License
 This Foundry VTT module, written by @KaKaRoTo.
 It is currently maintained by @Posnet.

-It is licensed under a [Creative Commons Attribution 4.0 International License](http://creativecommons.org/licenses/by/4.0/).
+This work is licensed under Foundry Virtual Tabletop [EULA - LIMITED LICENSE AGREEMENT FOR MODULE DEVELOPMENT](https://foundryvtt.com/article/license/)

-This work is licensed under Foundry Virtual Tabletop [EULA - Limited License Agreement for module development v 0.1.6](http://foundryvtt.com/pages/license.html).
+It the contents of this module are licensed under a [Creative Commons Attribution 4.0 International License](./LICENSE.txt) where they do not conflict with the above Foundry License.